 - No scissors?
 No problem!
 I used a small knife to cut each churro off the piping tip into the oil.
 Make sure to keep the tip low to the surface of the oil to avoid splashing.

-- Can you refrigerate churro dough?
 Typically yes, you can make churro dough ahead of time and refrigerate it.
 You can fry refrigerated dough straight from the fridge.
 However, if you’re using a stiffer/low hydration dough, it may be difficult to pipe when cold.
-Letting the dough sit out for 30 minutes at room temperature may make it easier to pipe.
+Letting the dough sit out for 30 minutes at room temperature will make it easier to pipe.

-- What can I do with extra churro dough?
-Try making cream puffs!
+Try making cream puffs or eclairs!
 As long as you used a recipe that is similar to pâte à choux (i.e. the dough was cooked on the stove and contains eggs), you should be able to get some passable cream puffs.
 I piped blobs of extra dough and baked them for about 25 minutes at 350, then 15 minutes at 325 (instructions per my favorite cream puff maker) until they looked dry and puffed.

-My personal picks: Bon Appetit flavor-wise, A Cozy Kitchen texture-wise.
-Isabel Eats overall-wise.
+My personal picks: Bon Appetit (flavor), A Cozy Kitchen (texture).
+Isabel Eats (overall).